Wyamio/Wyam.Web/Input/getting-started/configuration.md

                              allowed.
     -v, --version <arg>      Specifies the version of the package to use.
+    -l, --latest             Specifies that the latest available version of the package should always be used.
     -s, --source <arg>...
 Specifies the package source(s) to get the package from.
     -e, --exclusive          Indicates that only the specified package